duxingyi-charles/Smooth-Excess-Area/README.md

 ### Add support for MaxIteration termination criterion

 :bell:  **Important**:
 We use [NLopt](https://nlopt.readthedocs.io/en/latest/) (version 2.7.0)'s L-BFGS quasi-Newton solver for optimization.
 This implementation doesn't track L-BFGS iterations, so it doesn't natively support the maxIteration termination criterion.
-To support this termination criterion, you need to replace `src/algs/luksan/plis.c` in the NLopt source code by the file we provide in the folder `LBFGS_iteration_count`.
+To support this termination criterion, you need to replace the NLopt source file `_deps/nlopt-src/src/algs/luksan/plis.c` by the file we provide in the folder `LBFGS_iteration_count`.
 You need to rebuild the program for this change to take effect.

 ## How to use